make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - Cosine and sine of the angle
 - Constraint of unit length
 - [Insert JavaScript class with sum, double, halve, etc.]
-- Interpolation (SLERP)
+- Interpolation (SLERP) (Shoemake)
-- LERP is a poor approximation
+- LERP is a poor approximation above 90 degrees
-- Is there some way to improve that approximation?
+- Is there some way to improve that?

 # Method 2(b): Sine and cosine of half the angle